PIANO DI LAVORO ELETTRICO CEI 11-27

 Maintenance work is of two types:

-All maintenance procedures to be performed must be approved by the Electrical System Manager (URI or RI).
+• All maintenance procedures to be performed must be approved by the Electrical System Manager (URI or RI).

 C1.
 Temporary interruptions

-Inform RI of any disruption.
+Inform RI of any interruptions.

 C2.
 End of maintenance work

-More information for safe working
+Further information for safe work

 Example of levels of responsibility